Bianchi-I cosmology with scale dependent $G$ and $\Lambda$ in asymptotically safe gravity: BI Cosmology for

 Using the cutoff identification in Eq.~\eqref{ident2} for $\Lambda_0 > 0$, the quantum correction of the cosmological term is

 where $\tilde\mu = \xi^2 \mu, \tilde\mu_1 = \xi^4 \mu_1$.
 The quantum-improved equation for $u$ is ($w < 1$)

 The solution for $V(t)$ can be obtained from Eq.~\eqref{eq_tfromV} applied to \eqref{lamqu}.
-By solving it numerically, we can obtain the quantum-corrected solutions, while the classical solutions are recovered by setting $\tilde\mu = \tilde\mu_1 = \tilde\nu = 0$.
+By solving it numerically, we can obtain the quantum-improved solutions, while the classical solutions are recovered by setting $\tilde\mu = \tilde\mu_1 = \tilde\nu = 0$.

 To get the idea of the initial condition for $\Lambda_0 > 0$ case, we have plotted the square of the expansion rate, $u^2(V)$, against the volume element $V$ in Fig.~\ref{fig_expansion}.
-For the quantum case, the initial condition is chosen as $V(0) = \mathcal{V}_0$, corresponding to the turning point of $u^2$, since the universe expands at late times beyond this point.
+For the quantum-improved case, the initial condition is chosen as $V(0) = \mathcal{V}_0$, corresponding to the turning point of $u^2$, since the universe expands at late times beyond this point.
 The behavior of the volume element before the turning point is not reliable, as our analysis is based on the late-time expansion of the Newton coupling and cosmological term, which is valid only at sufficiently late times in the study of the BI universe.
 On the other hand, in the classical case, $u_\mathrm{cl}^{2}$ exhibits an expanding behavior starting from the origin.
 Therefore, we choose the initial condition $V = \mathcal{V}_{0} = 0$ at $t_{0} = 0$.
 We then numerically integrate Eq.~\eqref{lamqu} with the parameters $G_0 = 1, c = 0.1, \kappa = 1, \Lambda_0 = 0.01$ and $\xi = 1$.

-We have listed the asymptotic behaviors of the volume element, as well as the differences between the quantum and classical cases, in Table.~\ref{t2}.
-It is observed that the differences between the quantum and classical volume elements follow the same leading-order behavior as the volume element itself.
+We have listed the asymptotic behaviors of the volume element, as well as the differences between the quantum-improved and classical cases, in Table.~\ref{t2}.
+It is observed that the differences between the quantum-improved and classical volume elements follow the same leading-order behavior as the volume element itself.
+The results are shown in Fig.~\ref{f6}.
 This contrasts with the $\Lambda_0 = 0$ case, where the difference captures the next-to-leading order behavior.
 To understand the origin of this distinction, we will analyze the cases with $w = 0$ and $w = 1$ in detail. \begin{enumerate} \item For $w = 0$, the expansion rate of volume element~\eqref{lamqu} is given by

 where we define the quantum correction part as $\eta = 9 \tilde\mu G_0 \Lambda_0^{2}$ for simplification.
-Neglecting the higher-order terms $\mathcal{O}(V^{-2})$, the leading-order quantum-corrected solution $V(t)$, obtained from Eq.~\eqref{eq_tfromV}, is approximately
+Neglecting the higher-order terms $\mathcal{O}(V^{-2})$, the leading-order quantum-improved solution $V(t)$, obtained from Eq.~\eqref{eq_tfromV}, is approximately

 where we have imposed the initial condition $V = \mathcal{V}_{0}$ at $t = t_0$.
 As discussed earlier in Table~\ref{t2}, the initial volume element $\mathcal{V}_0$ is chosen to be the turning point of $u^{2}$, and the initial time is fixed as $t_0 = 0$.